JaakobJ/RepoUpYours/README.md

 ### Testing the program

 You can find a zip file with a working jar in here: [Up_Yours_jar.zip](https://github.com/JaakobJ/RepoUpYours/blob/master/Up_Yours_jar.zip) .
 Everything necessary for opening the program is inside.
 Just extract it to a new folder and open it with Up Yours.jar (*in case you have a 32-bit system, you have to replace jlibtorrent-1.2.8.0.dll file.
 You can download the 32-bit one [here](https://mega.nz/file/RDACyAyA#VpYjSdetEcxgD0BaYXfMdzdX7k86du8TTOxjf4yrw1Y)*).
 The Up Yours.jar has been tested with jre1.8.0_241 (Java Version 8 Update 241).
 The 6th part (*Uploads the torrent along with...*) does not work with this .jar.
-That part has been intentionally commented out here: [src/main/java/GUI/App.java line 316](https://github.com/JaakobJ/RepoUpYours/blob/master/src/main/java/GUI/App.java#L316).
+That part has been intentionally commented out here: [src/main/java/GUI/App.java line 315](https://github.com/JaakobJ/RepoUpYours/blob/master/src/main/java/GUI/App.java#L315).

 The program can be tested after inserting two values in Settings: "Upload path" which is the folder containing your video files and "imgbb API Token" which you can get for free when registering at [imgbb](https://imgbb.com/).
 Then insert a random integer > 1 for TMDB ID and press "Upload all".
 Torrent file and thumbnails will be created to the same folder where your video files are located and the thumbnail is uploaded to your imgbb account.

+*If you don't have Japanese language pack installed on your computer, you need to go to Up_Yours_jar\lib\mtn-win32\bin folder and install the font meiryo.ttc and meiryob.ttc.
+You can do that by right clicking on the font file and then press Install.
+They're needed in the thumbnail creation.*

 Database can be tested when first Adding a series, then Reloading and by inserting values on the right side of GUI and pressing Save.
 The GUI also stores temporary information when changing between between files.
 After pressing Reload, that information will be lost.

 ### Using in IDE

 For using the database, [src/main/java/lib/sqlite-jdbc-3.30.1.jar](https://github.com/JaakobJ/RepoUpYours/blob/master/src/main/java/lib/sqlite-jdbc-3.30.1.jar) needs to be added as a dependency.
 The database file is [database.db](https://github.com/JaakobJ/RepoUpYours/blob/master/database.db) .
-Database needs to be linked in src/main/java/GUI/App.java [line 520](https://github.com/JaakobJ/RepoUpYours/blob/master/src/main/java/GUI/App.java#L520).
+Database needs to be linked in src/main/java/GUI/App.java [line 519](https://github.com/JaakobJ/RepoUpYours/blob/master/src/main/java/GUI/App.java#L519).

 For thumbnail creation, [lib/mtn-win32/bin/mtn.exe](https://github.com/JaakobJ/RepoUpYours/blob/master/lib/mtn-win32/bin/mtn.exe) needs to be linked in src/main/java/GUI/CreateThumbnail.java [line 37](https://github.com/JaakobJ/RepoUpYours/blob/master/src/main/java/GUI/CreateThumbnail.java#L37) (two places on the same line). mtn.exe is used with Java Runtime/Process.